luke-beep/all-about-windows/README.md

 10. Run SystemPropertiesAdvanced in WIN + R. Then hit settings for performance.
 Then select **Adjust for best performance**.

-11. If you external drives open up SystemP+ropertiesAdvanced and open up settings for Performance.
+11. If you have external drives open up SystemPropertiesAdvanced and go to settings for Performance.
 Then go to advanced and under virtual memory select **No paging file**.
-This will disable the paging file on your external drives. **Note: do not do this on your main drive.**
+This will disable the paging file on your external drives. **Do not do this on your main drive.**

 ### **Service Tweaks**